Submissions Needed for the Annual UWM Student Research Paper and Project Contest

 Guidelines and Entry Form

-Undergraduate and graduate research papers or projects having to do with women, gender, sexuality, feminism, or feminist thinking which were completed at UWM during the previous year are eligible for entry.
+Undergraduate and graduate research papers or projects having to do with women, gender, sexuality, feminism, or feminist thinking which were completed at UWM during the previous calendar year are eligible for entry.

 Prizes are awarded in the following four categories: